No-Bake Haystack Cookies

 Notes

-- Add more crunch with some crushed pretzels.
-Mix them in with the chow mein noodles.
+- Add more crunch – Mix crushed pretzels in with the chow mein noodles.
+Shredded coconut will also add a little more texture.

-- Nuts are great, too!
-Chopped peanuts, pecans, almonds, or walnuts would work great.
+- Nuts – Chopped peanuts, pecans, almonds, cashews or walnuts would work great.

-- Chopped candy or small chocolate candies are a fun add-in, too.
-Just make sure the pieces are chopped unless you use something like M&Ms or Reese’s Pieces.
+- Chopped candy or small chocolate candies – Just make sure the pieces are chopped unless you use something like mini M&Ms or Reese’s Pieces.

 Made these haystacks some with butterscotch and some with chocolate.
 My grandkids loved making them The are great!